Companies looking for a prime location to open facilities should consider AeroPark, the Shreveport Regional Airport Industrial Park.

 Aircraft Rescue & Firefighting (ARFF)

-Because Shreveport Regional Airport is a commercial airport, the facility provides the utmost in aircraft rescue and fire-fighting facilities which meet an Index B, the FAA's highest requirement.
+Shreveport Regional Airport is a commercial airport and the facility provides the utmost in aircraft rescue and fire-fighting facilities which meet an Index B, the FAA's highest requirement.
 Our 24-hour team is ready to act should an unforeseen emergency arises.
 To speed response times the Airport Rescue and Firefighting facility was constructed beside the runway at a cost of $3 million.